MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-tutorial.md

 #### Use a contained database user

 1. Connect to the Azure SQL database your plan to mirror to Microsoft Fabric, using the [Azure portal query editor](/azure/azure-sql/database/query-editor), [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms), or [Azure Data Studio](/azure-data-studio/download-azure-data-studio).
-1. Create a [contained database user with password](/sql/relational-databases/security/contained-database-users-making-your-database-portable?view=azuresqldb-current&preserve-view=true), and grant the **CONTROL** permission to the contained daabase user with the following T-SQL script:
+1. Create a [contained database user with password](/sql/relational-databases/security/contained-database-users-making-your-database-portable?view=azuresqldb-current&preserve-view=true), and grant the **CONTROL** permission to the contained database user with the following T-SQL script:

     ```sql
     CREATE USER fabric_user WITH PASSWORD = '<strong password>';